IslandViewPTA/islandview-pta-site/content/news/2020-3-newsletter.md

 ## Food Drive Appreciation!

 A shout out to all of Island View for generously donating 994 cans/food items in the 3rd annual 100th Day Food Drive.
 We crushed out goal of 700 cans!
 Second grade won a cookie party for collecting the most cans.

 ## Taco Bar Dinner for Teachers a Hit

+{{< fig src="\[imagePathOrURL\]" title="\[imageCaption\]" align="\[left or right\]" class="\[max-w-XX\]" >}}

 The PTA is so grateful for all those that brought food to feed teachers a delicious taco dinner during conference week.
 It smelled incredible in the lounge and the teachers said thank you over and over again!

 ## March PTA Meeting